szczyglis-dev/ultimate-chain-parser/README.md

 dump($log);
 ```
-Or if you want get raw (not rendered/parsed) log data, use:
+Or if you want to get raw (not rendered/parsed) log data, use:
 ```php
 $parser->run();